Die Cut Foam Gaskets: 7 Mistakes That Cause Poor Sealing

 Die cut foam gasket inspection

-Mistake 1: Choosing the Wrong Foam Material?
+Mistake 1: Choosing the Wrong Foam Material

 Not all foam materials seal the same way.